lkoepsel/AVR_C/README.md

 1. Install toolchain.
 [Details here](https://www.wellys.com/posts/avr_c_setup/)
 2. Obtain this repository, either via download using zip file or preferably, [use git and clone to your system](https://www.wellys.com/posts/avr_c_step5/).
 3. Open the *AVR_C* folder and add an env.make file (*see below*) based on your board and system.
-4. Navigate to *examples/blink* in your CLI and run *make* to compile, link and create an executable then run *make flash* to upload to your board.
+4. Navigate to *examples/blink* in your CLI and run:
+	* *make* to compile, link and create an executable file
+	* *make flash* to upload executable file to your board.
 5. Look at the other examples to better understand how to use the code and begin writing your own!
 6. If you are running Linux and want to try hardware debugging, consider [using Bloom, avr-gdb and a debugger](https://www.wellys.com/posts/avr_c_gdb_bloomsetup/).